FilippoGaravaglia/DevMemory/README.md

 DevMemory currently uses JSON storage with defensive writes:

-- writes to a temporary file
+- writes to a temporary file;
-- creates a backup file
+- creates a backup file;
-- replaces the main storage file only after a successful write
+- replaces the main storage file only after a successful write.

 This reduces the risk of corrupting the local memory store.